+Remainder of the 1.6 mile haul route -

-- U 51.
-The Applicant shall widen Roblar Road on the 1.6 mile segment between the Quarry site entrance and Access Road 2 with two 11-foot-wide vehicle travel lanes, and an 11-foot west-bound left turn lane at Access Road 2, two 5 foot-wide shoulders (4-foot-wide paved), and appropriate side slope for the entire road design, as determined by the Department of Transportation & Public Works.
-The Applicant shall widen Roblar Road with at least the following cross section dimensions: - 11-foot-wide vehicle travel lanes and 11-foot-wide left turn lane; - 4-foot-wide paved shoulders; - 1 foot-wide unpaved (rock) shoulders. - Final design of the horizontal curves shall meet A Policy on Geometric Design of Highways and Streets,as determined by the Department of Transportation & Public Works, to accommodate all projecttrucks (including but not limited to trucks hauling gravel) through the curves to prevent offtrackingwithin the pavement in the 1.6 mile segment, while maintaining an acceptable clearance to bicyclesand vehicles in the opposing lane.
+- 11-foot wide vehicle travel lanes and 11-foot-wide left turn lane;

+- 4-foot wide paved shoulders;

+- 1-foot wide unpaved (rock) shoulders.

+Final design of the horizontal curves shall meet A Policy on Geometric Design of Highways and Streets,as determined by the Department of Transportation & Public Works, to accommodate all projecttrucks (including but not limited to trucks hauling gravel) through the curves to prevent offtrackingwithin the pavement in the 1.6 mile segment, while maintaining an acceptable clearance to bicyclesand vehicles in the opposing lane.
 If any component of an adequate design requires additional rightof way, and if the applicant is unable to obtain this additional right of way from willing sellers, thenany condemnation required must be paid for solely by the applicant.Mitigation Measure 3.4-3 and 3.4-4